mathewpius19/Functional-Light-JS/README.md

 * A tail call occurs when a function calls another as its last action, so it has nothing else to do.
 A PTC does not need any extra stack space when doing a tail call.
 * Continuation Passing Style(CPS) which is organizing code so that each function receives another function to execute at its end.
 * Trampoline functions are functions that are similair to CPS but instead of passing a function it will return a function if a function is the result of the function being called.

+# List Transformations
+* MAP: Perform a utility function for each item in a list.
+Creates an array of the same size with the mapped results in it.
+* FILTER: Perform a utility filter function on each item and returns true or false.If its true we add it into the result array and if its false we filter it out.
+Creates an array either shorter or same size of the original array.
+* REDUCE: Array.reduce() method is a combiner.
+Just like the map() method, reduce() iterates through a list performing a transformation on each value.
+The difference is an initial value is also passed which the items are composed onto creating a smaller, "reduced" list or even a single return value.

+* FUSION: Fusion is when we take a series of adjacent list operations and combine these utilities into one operator or function.
+* TRANSDUCING: They are composable and efficient data transformation functions that do not create intermediate collections.